integralfx/MemTestHelper/DDR4 OC Guide.md

 ### AMD
 * Try playing around with ProcODT if you can't boot.
 This setting determines the processor on-die termination impedance.
 According to [Micron](https://www.micron.com/support/~/media/D546161C2C6140BCB0BAEE954AA53433.pdf), higher settings of ProcODT can lead to more stable RAM, but trade off potentially needing higher voltages.
 On Ryzen 1000 and 2000, you should try values between 40Ω and 68.6Ω due to the considerably weaker memory controller.
-On Ryzen 3000 and 5000, [1usmus](https://www.overclock.net/forum/13-amd-general/1640919-new-dram-calculator-ryzena-1-5-1-overclocking-dram-am4-membench-0-7-dram-bench-480.html#post28049664) suggests 28Ω - 40Ω, with lower settings being harder to run but potentially helping with voltage requirements.
+On Ryzen 3000 and 5000, [1usmus](https://www.overclock.net/forum/13-amd-general/1640919-new-dram-calculator-ryzena-1-5-1-overclocking-dram-am4-membench-0-7-dram-bench-480.html#post28049664) suggests 28Ω - 40Ω.
+Lower settings may be harder to run but potentially helps with voltage requirements.
 This seems to line up with [The Stilt's](https://www.overclock.net/forum/10-amd-cpus/1728758-strictly-technical-matisse-not-really-26.html) settings.
   > Phy at AGESA defaults, except ProcODT of 40.0Ohm, which is an ASUS auto-rule for Optimem III.
 * Lower SOC voltage and/or VDDG IOD may help with stability.